ShortsKing/Kat-OS/README.md

      reg,#val puts the number val into the register named reg.

 * **name:**
-     'labels the next line name.'
+     'labels the next line name.'0

-* **b label**
-     'causes the next line to be executed to be label.'

 * **cmp**
     'reg,#val compares the value in reg with the number val.'